KotMilkMeoW2/Mindustry/README.md

 2. coping in path/to/the/game/jre
 3. Done
 ## Android
+1. Delete the usual Mindustry (if desired, you can make a backup in the settings)
-Download the laster version in releass (android-version.apk)
+2. Download the laster version in releass (android-version.apk)